InstructCoder: Instruction Tuning Large Language Models for Code Editing: Results

 \subsection{Finetuning Efficacy with InstructCoder}

-Table \ref{tab:main_results} provides a comprehensive comparison across models finetuned with InstructCoder and the baselines.
-We leave the discussion of the validity of using GPT-4 as an evaluator and human scoring results in Appendix \ref{appendix:discussion_gpt-4-eval}.
-The average of three runs was taken for each score.
-We also showcase human-evaluated model performance finetuned with InstructCoder in Table \ref{tab:human_eval_results}.
-While low accuracy are observed in plain open-source models and only marginal improvement is achieved through few-shot prompting, finetuning with InstructCoder significantly boost the accuracy, suggesting the effectiveness of efficient instruction finetuning with machine-generatied code edit pairs.
+In this section, we demonstrate the value of our InstructCoder dataset.
+Table \ref{tab:main_results} presents a detailed comparison of EditEval performance across models fine-tuned with InstructCoder and baseline models.
+While very low accuracies are observed in open-source plain models, finetuning with InstructCoder significantly boost the accuracy, highlighting the effectiveness of efficient instruction finetuning with machine-generated code edit pairs.

-It is noteworthy that our largest finetuned LLaMA-33B exhibits a performance comparable with the strong baseline ChatGPT on the test set.
-Some qualitative results are shown in Appendix \ref{appendix:qualitative_examples}.
-Despite the noise present in the data points collected through git-diff,\footnote{\url{https://git-scm.com/docs/git-diff}} which might entail incomplete contextual information and some disparity in code structure, the finetuned LLaMA-33B achieves an accuracy of 89.3\% under GPT-4 evaluation, with a 65\% increase over its plain counterpart.

-The ability of the underlying LLM also serves as a significant determinant in the code-editing capacity.
-While enhancements are evident across all finetuned models, the LLaMA models exhibit superior accuracies when compared to BLOOM models of comparable sizes.

-The models finetuned with CodeAlpaca exhibit unsatisfactory results.
-The 13B model exhibits a mere 48.5\% accuracy, a markedly inferior performance compared to the finetuning with InstructCoder, and even lower than that of Alpaca.
-In the case of the 33B model, CodeAlpaca surpasses Alpaca in performance; however, it remains substantially worse than InstructCoder.
-This finding validates our methodology of employing GitHub seed data to produce a more challenging and diverse dataset.
-The observation suggests the presence of a considerable domain gap between CodeAlpaca and authentic real-world test data, rendering CodeAlpaca suboptimal, though the phenomenon can be partially alleviated by scaling up model size.
+Code LLaMA 13B matches ChatGPT's performance and surpasses other open-source models with a 57.22\% accuracy rate.
+The more substantial LLaMA-33B model shows a notable 35.56\% improvement, yet it falls behind Code LLaMA-7B, which benefits from extensive pre-training on code.
+For qualitative results, see Appendix \ref{appendix:qualitative_examples}.

+As expected, the pre-training foundation of LLM significantly influences code-editing efficacy.
+LLaMA demonstrated higher accuracies than BLOOM models of similar sizes.
+Among LLaMAs, those pre-trained on more tokens (LLaMA-2 series) outperformed earlier versions.
+Furthermore, Code LLaMAs exceed LLaMA-2 models as a result of their extensive pre-training specifically on coding data.
+Despite the varying capabilities of the foundational models, our dataset consistently enhances performance.